Pkrish15/spark-drools/README.md

 15) Currently working on the 14th Point (ansible-playbook), Almost done!
 Will check in with additional code changes.<br>

 # BroadCast Variables in Spark
+16) Where "m" is the "rules" which is shared/broadcasted across the nodes.<br>
 ![alt text](https://github.com/Pkrish15/spark-drools/blob/master/Screenshot%20from%202018-06-22%2014-42-22.png)